handmadecode/quill/README.md

 #### Ivy version

 The extension also allows the version of Ivy used for the import to be specified in the property `ivyVersion`.
-By default version 2.4.0 is used.
+By default, version 2.5.0 is used.

 Example:

-    ivyImport.ivyVersion = '2.5.0-rc1'
+    ivyImport.ivyVersion = '2.4.0'

 #### Ivy class path